 Way back in January, Jack read about an amateur radio operator in Wisconsin who has a wonderful ham shack filled with LOTS of old radios and he wanted to see the place.
 After a bit of searching around online, Jack found George's (W9EVT) website and the rest is history!
 We arrived on the island Sunday morning and stayed in the apartment of Greengate Farms

 , the rental property that George's wife Susan runs.
 The apartment was over a garage and even though it was small, it was perfect for the two of us.
 It didn't take long for both Jack and I to realize that we could live in a small space.
 We really don't need a four-bedroom house.

 Here's the stairs we used to get to the apartment.

-The Greengate website has some great pictures of the inside of the apartment (as well as the other rental possibilities) and I think you should check them out.
+has some great pictures of the inside of the apartment (as well as the other rental possibilities) and I think you should check them out.
 I know you'll just drool over the last picture, which is the view of the lake from the apartment.
 Even when it rained, it was a wonderful sight.

 Of course while Jack was playing radio,

 I sewed.
 Being spoiled and having lots of room here at home made my temporary sewing digs a bit challenging at first, but it all worked well.
 I had my machine set up in living room.

 While the cutting and pressing was done in the bedroom.

 We didn't spend all of our time playing radio and sewing.
 We spent a lot of time on the beach, climbing the lookout tower